pubpub/platform/packages/db/README.md

 ## History Tables

-We have a number of tables that exits just to record the history of a table, along with the entity that made the change.
-It servers both as a way to audit changes, and as a way to reconstruct the value of an entity (usually a Pub) at a point in time.
+We have a number of tables that exist just to record the history of a table, along with the entity that made the change.
+They serve both as a way to audit changes and as a way to reconstruct the value of an entity (usually a Pub) at a point in time.

 ### How to create one